khasrana/inappropriate-content/README.md

 To add a word to the list, simply create a file inside the words called the name of the word (for example, `words/foo` for the word `foo`).
 You can also add phrases, to do so just replace the spaces with underscores.

 If you are adding a website, add a file with the full domain name inside the websites folder and mark it as one of the [these categories](#website-categories) by putting the category name inside the file as JSON with the key `category`.
 You'll also need to add an optional but recommended explanation of the site with the key `description` (if you find a site with no description, feel free to add one).
-Afterwards, you can open a PR to add it and I will review and merge.
+Afterwards, you can open a PR to add it and we will review and merge.

 ## Using the list